abheek-pathirana/MathNet/README.md

 - `src/` — source code for the models, pipeline and benchmarking
 - `mathnet/` — full deployable stack (ready to run)
-- `Examples/` — inference demos (highly reccomended to view them)
+- `Examples/` — inference demos (highly recommended to view them)
 - `README.md` — this file
 - `requirements.txt` - system requirements and library requirements to run the project
-- `Reccomendations for inference` - General reccomendations when inferencing MathNet
+- `Recommendations for inference` - General recommendations when inferencing MathNet

 ## Usage